6 NIGHTS | 55 MILES | THE CONFLUENCE

 Secure a lodging reservation in Flagstaff, AZ as soon as your trek dates are confirmed.
 You can request a TSX “corporate rate” at Little America Hotel (flagstaff.littleamerica.com / 800.865.1401) in Flagstaff.
 We will be hosting our pre-trek orientation at the hotel and will depart from the hotel on the morning of our hike (prices typically $125-$175 with discount).
 The nearby hotels on Lucky Lane are also a popular option and within walking distance (prices typically $75-$105).
 If you plan on staying somewhere else, that is ok with us!
 Let us know where you end up and we’ll do our best to accommodate.

 If traveling by air, Flagstaff is the preferred airport.
 There is a free hotel shuttle to Little America Hotel from the Flagstaff airport.
-If flying into Phoenix, consider renting a car or taking a shuttle to Flagstaff.
-Reserve your shuttle spot in advance with Groome Transportation (groometransportation.com or 928.350.8466).
+If flying into Phoenix, consider taking a shuttle or bus to Flagstaff, or renting a car.
+Reserve your shuttle spot in advance with Groome Transportation (groometransportation.com or 928.350.8466), or book your Greyhound Bus seat from Phoenix to Flagstaff in advance.
 You may also be able arrange customized shuttle service with Uber or Lyft.

 When scheduling flights or planning your drive, please allow enough time to arrive no later than 7pm the evening before your trek begins so that you can attend the pre-trek orientation (typically scheduled between 6:00pm-7:00pm at the Little America Hotel, Flagstaff lobby).